navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 Publish Your Zite
 =================
 Before you publish your zite, make sure you have a port open [#]_.
-To be sure what port number should be open, connect to http://127.0.0.1:43110/Config and use or modify the port associated to the “File server port” parameter.
+To be sure what port number should be open, connect to http://127.0.0.1:43110/Config and use or modify the port associated to the **File server port** parameter.

 .. figure:: images/image171.png
 	:width: 800